cococonscious/koji/README.md

 ### Add custom commit types

 You can add custom commit types via a `koji.toml` file in the working directory.
-An example can be found [here](https://github.com/its-danny/koji/blob/main/meta/koji.toml).
+Some examples can be found [here](https://github.com/its-danny/koji/blob/main/meta/config).